ianloic/wordpress/wp-content/plugins/google-sitemap-generator/readme.txt

 == Screenshots ==

-1. Administration interface in WordPress 2.
+1. Administration interface in WordPress 2.7
+2. Administration interface in WordPress 2.5
+3. Administration interface in WordPress 2.0

 == Licence ==